 Children in grades three through eight can attend Westmont Warrior Summer Sports Camps.
 (805) 565-6010.

-Area residents are welcome to run on the track at any time and use the pool, tennis courts, and racquetball courts for a modest fee.
+Area residents are welcome to run on the track at any time and use the pool for a modest fee.
 (805) 565-6010.

 ||Westmont students hold a variety of part-time jobs and serve as interns and volunteers.
 (805) 565-6031.